eoghanriley/truffle-plays/README.md

 ## Future plans

 This is currently an alpha for the truffle hackathon and to also gauge interest, which is why you need to self host it.
-If there is some interest in this project then I plan on investing the time and fully fledging this out to an easy to use platform for streamers.
+If there is some interest in this project then I plan on investing the time and fully fledging this out to be an easy to use, all in one platform for streamers.